matazar/ansible/ROLES.md

 The mail role installs postfix, dovecot and rspamd.
 Dovecot/Postfix use LDAP as the backend for email accounts.
 The role enables the rspamd web dashboard, but only for IPs in the trusted_hosts variable.

 _Required variables_: **primary_mail_domain**, **mail_hostname**, **rspamd_hostname**, **rspamd_controller_password**, **ldap_pw**

+## monit

+The monit role is set to run as a part of common role and is enabled by default.
+It installs monit and configures some basic system checks which alerts the user via email about high load or low disk space.
+Other roles can then add their own monit checks to the system to potentially correct issues automatically or warn the user about problems with the system or services.

+_Required variables_: **monit_email**, **mail_server**

 ## nginx